ATLANTA -- The Atlanta Braves have by far the best home record in the majors, but that domination hasn't come at the expense of the New York Mets.

 Freddie Freeman connected for his 19th homer of the season in the eighth inning for the Braves, who are 51-20 at home after a 7-2 homestand.

-Gee is 3-1 for his career in Atlanta, the loss coming on June 17 when Freeman spoiled a shutout bid with a two-run, walk-off homer in the ninth inning.
+Gee is 3-1 in his career in Atlanta, the loss coming on June 17 when Freeman spoiled a shutout bid with a two-run, walk-off homer in the ninth inning.

 It was the 13th straight start in which the right-hander went at least six innings and the 17th time in his past 18 outings that he has done it.